VC-MIPI-modules/vc_mipi_nvidia/README.md

    > If you have changed your hardware setup simply execute this script again.

 # Changing camera settings in the device tree
-If you want to change some settings of an camera in the device tree, please follow these steps.
+If you want to change some settings of a camera in the device tree, please follow these steps.

 1. Edit the device tree file for your hardware setup.
-Currently there are four device tree files for four different combinations of SoMs and carrier boards.
+Currently there are six device tree files for six different combinations of SoMs and carrier boards.
    | system on module | carrier board | device tree file |
    | ---------------- | ------------- | ---------------- |
    | NVIDIA Jetson Nano | NVIDIA Jetson Nano Developer Kit | src/devicetree/NV_DevKit_Nano/tegra210-camera-vc-mipi-cam.dtsi |